 Walkers need to be fully equipped, self-sufficient and capable of carrying a heavy pack for several hours a day.
 If this sounds a little outside your comfort zone, fully guided options are available, where your load is lessened to a daypack, and comfy lodgings come complete with hot, hearty meals.

 Many of the more challenging walks are maintained by the Department of Conservation (DOC).
 Visitor centre staff can help choose the right walk or hike for you and advise on track conditions, weather forecasts, guided trips and transport services.
-The Queenstown DOC office is on ground level at 50 Stanley Street.
+The Department of Conservation Whakatipu-wai-Māori Queenstown Visitor Centre is handily located in downtown Queenstown.